organisciak/dissertation/document/5_design_objective.md

  For this reason, each interface was evaluated with temporal and geographic restrictions.
  Workers were restricted to American workers, and most tasks were during the American work day, with only slight deviations.

+Finally, restrictions implemented into the system restricted workers from participating in multiple conditions.

 ### Implementation

 The experiments were performed on Amazon's Mechanical Turk, using an API that allows external pages to be hosted within the Mechanical Turk interface.